Interior Design Lead Generation: Build a Pipeline That Lasts

 What is the most reliable source of leads for interior designers?

 One of the most reliable sources of leads for interior designers is building a strong referral network.
-Establishing partnerships with realtors, furniture stores, contractors, and other local businesses, as well as asking your happy past clients to refer you is a great way to keep a steady stream of qualified leads coming in.
+Establishing partnerships with realtors, furniture stores, contractors, and other local businesses, as well as asking your happy past clients to refer you, is a great way to keep a steady stream of qualified leads coming in.
 As an added benefit, when leads come to you through referrals, the trust factor is already high, which means they’re much more likely to say yes to working with you.

 How do you manage leads as an interior designer?

 Managing leads effectively is crucial for converting prospects into clients.
 Utilizing a Customer Relationship Management (CRM) system can help you keep track of your leads, their contact information, and their stage in the sales process.
 A CRM system allows you to organize your leads, schedule follow-ups, and track interactions, ensuring no lead falls through the cracks.
-Popular options include Dubsado, Pipedrive, and Hubspot.
+Popular options include Dubsado, Pipedrive, and HubSpot.

 How do you follow up with leads?